Top 10 Reasons Why SEOs Fail on Social Media

 While the most successful SEO experts at Moz are famous for the knowledge they share the German SEO forums were full of people who won’t tell you anything.

 They would “reply” trying to scare you off or ridicule you instead of sharing what they know.
+They acted shady out of habit.

 Imagine yourself on a party and someone asks what you do for a living.
 You reply “I can’t tell you” because you’re afraid the person could get in your way as a competitor.